 Extended Learning Opportunities

-Gillette—in partnership with Regions Hospital—was the first Level I Pediatric Trauma Center in the Twin Cities.
-The pediatric orthopedic staff surgeons at Gillette also provide care at Children’s Hospitals and Clinics of Minneapolis (another Level I Trauma Center) and St. Paul.
+The pediatric orthopedic staff surgeons at Gillette provide acute orthopedic trauma care at Children’s Hospitals and Clinics of Minneapolis (a pediatric Level I Trauma Center) and St. Paul.
 Each has a busy emergency department, offering the fellow the opportunity to participate in pediatric orthopedic trauma care.
-We also have a vibrant research department, so fellows have many opportunities to be involved in clinical research.
+We also have a vibrant research department (no fellow is expected to be involved in clinical research).
+The fellow will also go through a program to become a certified gait analysis interpreter.
 In addition, fellows have the opportunity to attend and participate in numerous conferences.

 Commitment to Teaching